 And at 900 steps, I virtually did.

-Why did I think this was a good idea?!
+Why did I think this was a good idea in 40 degree heat?!

 I sat on some steps with the heat crawling over my skin even though I was in the shade.
 My head pounded, my heart pounded harder, sweat poured down my face, and I cried.
 Actually cried.
 I couldn’t give up now, BUT IT WAS SO HOT!
 And those steps were SO STEEP.